 Inventory

-- Financial: Seek out suppliers in your price range and who offer financial incentives such as loyalty programs, discounts and bonuses; quick delivery time; and generous terms of payment.
+- Financial: Look for suppliers in your price range that offer financial incentives such as loyalty programs, discounts, and bonuses, quick delivery times, and generous terms of payment.

 - Membership Clubs